-If you are new to self-publishing, here are your starting points to publish an ebook or book.
+If you are new to self-publishing, here are your starting points to learn how to publish a book.

 For those who are new to self-publishing, there are two options available to you if you are self-publishing for the first time.

 One, pay someone a lot of money to do it for you, or two, do it yourself for free.

 The second option for most authors will be far more attractive, of course.
 If you are considering paying someone, though, just remember that the tools and services they will use will be exactly the same as the ones you will use if you do it on your own, so consider carefully before paying hundreds or thousands of dollars for something you can easily do yourself.

 So where do you start when self-publishing for the first time?